-- 1. Automatic Deductions When possible, the Retiree should arrange automatic deductions from the retirement annuity received from the Teachers Retirement System, Public Employees Retirement System, optional retirement plan, or other retirement program - 2.
+- 1. Automatic Deductions When possible, the Retiree should arrange automatic deductions from the retirement annuity received from the Teachers Retirement System, Public Employees Retirement System, Optional Retirement Plan, or other retirement benefit, or directly from a checking or savings account. - 2.
 Timely Schedule of Payments When automatic deductions are not possible, Retirees must arrange a schedule of timely premium payments with the campus Human Resources/Benefits office.

-Premium rates vary depending on Dependents covered, the medical (Deductible) plan selected (as described below), and whether the Retiree and/or spouse are Medicare eligible so Medicare is the primary payer of claims.
-Retiree coverage may be canceled by the University System for nonpayment of premium on the first day of the month following the month for which the premium was due.
+Premium rates vary depending on number of persons covered, the plans selected (as described below), and whether the Retiree and/or spouse are Medicare enrolled.
+Retiree coverage may be canceled by the Montana University System for nonpayment of premium on the first day of the month following the month for which the premium was due.
 Cancelled or lapsed coverage cannot be restored.